KennethHoff/SourceGenerators/src/Generators/PocoSchemaGenerator/Oxx.Backend.Generators.PocoSchema.Zod/README.md

 Issues that are less common and/or can be worked around.

+* The schema generator doesn't support multiple types with the same name
+  * Example:
+  * ```csharp
+    [SchemaObject]
+    public class MyClass
+    {
+        public int Id { get; set; }
+    }

+    [SchemaObject]
+    public class MyClass
+    {
+        public string Name { get; set; }
+    }
+    ```
+  * The last type will overwrite the first type.

 * I'm not happy with how enums were implemented.
 They work, but they're not very clean.
     * I'm not sure if it's possible to implement them in a cleaner way, but I'll have to look into it.

 * The schema generator only partially supports inheritance.
+    * Example:
+    ```csharp
+    [SchemaObject]
+    class BaseClass
+    {
+       string BaseProperty { get; set; }
+    }

+    [SchemaObject]
+    class DerivedClass : BaseClass
+    {
-    * Example: `class MyParentClass { string MyProperty { get; set; } } class MyChildClass : MyParentClass { }`
+       string DerivedProperty { get; set; }
+    }
+    ```
-    * Currently, the schema generator has no way of knowing that `MyChildClass` inherits from `MyParentClass`, so it will generate two separate schemas for them.
+    * Currently, the schema generator has no way of knowing that `DerivedClass` inherits from `BaseClass`, so it will generate two separate schemas for
+      them.
+    * Ideally it would generate a single schema for `BaseClass` and then a separate schema for `DerivedClass` that extends the schema for `BaseClass`.
 * The schema generator only partially supports interfaces
+    * Example:
+    ```csharp
+    [SchemaObject]
+    interface IMyInterface
+    {
-    * Example: `interface IMyInterface { string MyProperty { get; set; } }`
+       string MyProperty { get; set; }
+    }
+    ```
     * Currently it will generate a schema that's identical to what it would generate for a class.
-That is to say, all properties will have to match the schema, and all other properties will be discarded.
+That is to say, all properties will have to match the schema,
+      and all other properties will be discarded.
         * It also names it `iMyInterfaceSchema`, which is not ideal.
     * Ideally it would generate a schema that matches the interface, but allows for additional properties.
         * I don't know what it should be named though.
 All I know is that it shouldn't start with a lower-case `i`.
+        * Additionally, all derived interfaces should extend this schema, and all types that implement this interface should extend this schema.
+    * ..
+Or maybe I should just remove the schema generation for interfaces altogether.
+I'm not sure if it's really useful other than for IEnumerable\<T> and
+      similar interfaces.

 * The schema generator doesn't support custom schemas for molecular types
     * Example:
     * ```csharp
       [SchemaObject]
       public sealed class MyClass
       {
-          public string Name { get; set; }
+          string Name { get; set; }
-          public int Age { get; set; }
+          int Age { get; set; }
       }
-      public sealed class MySchema : IZodSchema
+      public sealed class MySchema : IMolecularZodSchema
       {
-          // Stuff
+          // Schema Stuff
       }

       // Program.cs

-      configuration.ApplyAtomicSchema<MyClass, MySchema>()
+      configuration.ApplyMolecularSchema<MyClass, MySchema>()
-      // The above does not work as it's not possible to apply a schema to a molecular type using the ApplyAtomicSchema method.
-      // The below does not work either, as the schema generator doesn't know that MyClass is a molecular type.
+      // The above method doesn't exist, but it should
+      // And it should probably be renamed to ApplySchema,
+      // and merged with ApplyAtomicSchema.

+      // ..
+That used to be the case, but it never worked 🤷‍♂️
+      // ..so I renamed it and gave it more constraints
       ```

 ### Low priority